Eastern question: Napoleonic era

-Serbian revolution
+Serbian Revolution

-The Serbian revolution or Revolutionary Serbia refers to the national and social revolution of the Serbian people between 1804 and 1815, during which Serbia managed to fully emancipate itself from the Ottoman Empire and exist as a sovereign European nation-state, and a latter period (1815–1833), marked by intense negotiations between Belgrade and the Ottoman Empire.
+The Serbian Revolution or Revolutionary Serbia refers to the national and social revolution of the Serbian people between 1804 and 1815, during which Serbia managed to fully emancipate itself from the Ottoman Empire and exist as a sovereign European nation-state, and a latter period (1815–1833), marked by intense negotiations between Belgrade and the Ottoman Empire.
 The term was invented by a famous German historian, Leopold von Ranke, in his book Die Serbische Revolution, published in 1829.
 These events marked the foundation of modern Serbia.
 While the first phase of the revolution (1804–1815) was in fact a war of independence, the second phase (1815–1833) resulted in official recognition of a suzerain Serbian state by the Porte (the Ottoman government), thus bringing the revolution to its end.

-The revolution took place by stages: the First Serbian Uprising (1804–1813), led by Karađorđe Petrović; Hadži Prodan's revolt (1814); the Second Serbian Uprising (1815) under Miloš Obrenović; and official recognition of the Serbian state (1815–1833) by the Porte.
+The revolution took place by stages: the First Serbian Uprising (1804–1813), led by Karađorđe Petrović; Hadži-Prodan's rebellion (1814); the Second Serbian Uprising (1815) under Miloš Obrenović; and official recognition of the Serbian state (1815–1833) by the Porte.

 The Proclamation (1809) by Karađorđe in the capital Belgrade represented the peak of the revolution.
 It called for unity of the Serbian nation, emphasizing the importance of freedom of religion, Serbian history and formal, written rules of law, all of which it claimed the Ottoman Empire had failed to provide.
 It also called on Serbs to stop paying the jizya tax to the Porte.

 The ultimate result of the uprisings was Serbia's suzerainty from the Ottoman Empire.
 The Principality of Serbia was established, governed by its own parliament, government, constitution and its own royal dynasty.
 Social element of the revolution was achieved through introduction of the bourgeois society values in Serbia, which is why it was considered the world's easternmost bourgeois revolt, which culminated with the abolition of feudalism in 1806.
 The establishment of the first constitution in the Balkans in 1835 (later abolished) and the founding in 1808 of its first university, Belgrade's Great Academy, added to the achievements of the young Serb state.
 By 1833, Serbia was officially recognized as a tributary to the Ottoman Empire and as such, acknowledged as a hereditary monarchy.
 Full independence of the Principality was internationally recognized during the second half of the 19th century.